 UPDATE August 2012: Since Amanda shared this recipe on this site, I have switched my fermenting methods.
 I am no longer using Mason jars for my fermenting.
-I am using Fidos and Pickl-It jars.
-The recipe is easily converted over by simply replacing the Mason jar with a Fido or a Pickl-It.
+I am using anaerobic fermenting jars.
+The recipe is easily converted over by simply replacing the Mason jar with an aerobic vessel.
 The rest of the recipe and instructions stay the same.

 The land here in California has been doused with rain has begun to warm.
 Stinging nettle bursts from the warming soil waiting to brush unknowing hikers with their almost invisible stinging hairs.